devguicordeiro/ESLint-Prettier-Setup/README.md

 # ESLint-Prettier-Setup

-I created this repo just to be easier to add these helpful tools to the next projects that i'll me working on
+I created this repo just to be easier to add these helpful tools to the next projects that i'll be working on